 The graduated licensing law doesn't prevent young drivers from getting behind the wheel.
-In fact, you can still get a learner's permit at 15 and an intermediate permit at 16.
+In fact, you can still get a learner's permit at 15 years old and an intermediate permit at 16 years old.
 With an intermediate permit, you can drive as much as you want―just not with a car full of buddies, not late at night, and not without wearing a seat belt.

 As soon as you get the notion to drive, you should get a copy of the Wyoming Vehicle Operator Handbook.
 It will give you a head-start on learning all the rules of the road, basic safety, and knowledge of road markings and signs.
 Plus, the written test you will take for your first permit is based on these pages.

 The permitting process is where you will run head-on into the graduated licensing system.
-Graduated licensing is a two-stage system involving an instructional permit, followed by an intermediate permit.
+Graduated licensing involves an instructional permit, followed by an intermediate permit.
 Wyoming's Graduated Driver Licensing Newsletter outlines the program.
 You'll also want to read about how to get an instructional permit.

 While immersed in the permitting process, you will need to keep a log of your driving time.
 You will need to practice driving, with adult supervision, for a total of 50 hours, with 10 of those hours being after dark.